Antiprotony/ggplot2PlanetPalettes/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request on [GitHub](https://github.com/Antiprotony/ggplot2PlanetPalettes).

 ## Acknowledgments
-Inspired by the beauty of our Solar System and the power of ggplot2.
+Inspired by Mattia Esposito and by the beauty of our Solar System and the power of ggplot2.

 ## Citation
 If you use "ggplot2PlanetPalettes" in your work, please cite it as: